dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo10-requestrejitwithinliners-method.md

 ---
 # ICorProfilerInfo10::RequestReJITWithInliners Method

-  This method will ReJIT the methods requested, as well as any inliners of the methods requested.
+ReJITs the methods requested, as well as any inliners of the methods requested.

 ## Syntax